-Lifetime income guarantees could be encouraged by providing additional tax-favored treatment.
+Lifetime-income guarantees could be encouraged by providing additional tax-favored treatment.
 For example, interest earned after lifetime income has been purchased irrevocably could be afforded tax-free treatment.
-There are different ways to design this incentive: it could apply to pension payments from DB plans, single premium immediate annuities, deferred income annuities, guaranteed minimum income benefits, and guaranteed lifetime withdrawal benefits on variable annuities and mutual funds (in the last case dependent upon some type of irrevocable utilization guarantee).
-This could apply both to tax-qualified and individual retirement savings.
+There are different ways to design this incentive: It could apply to pension payments from DB plans, single premium immediate annuities, deferred income annuities, guaranteed minimum income benefits, and guaranteed lifetime withdrawal benefits on variable annuities and mutual funds (in the last case dependent upon some type of irrevocable utilization guarantee).
+Incentives could apply both to tax-qualified and individual retirement savings.

 The federal government offers tax-deferral of qualified retirement savings as a means of encouraging workers to set aside funds for their retirement.
 Required minimum distribution (RMD) rules exist to help ensure those savings do not create excessive tax deferral.
 An RMD also has a secondary function of creating a structured withdrawal program, but this withdrawal pattern might not have a close relationship to actual needs.
-The current rules recognize immediate annuitization as a method of satisfying RMD requirements, but do not accommodate other guaranteed income approaches, such as deferred income annuities (DIAs) that provide a specified lifetime income beginning at a specified advanced age.
-Current requirements include the value of a DIA in tax-qualified assets and distribution beginning at age 701⁄2.
-This is contrary to the purpose of a DIA, which might ideally be designed to begin providing income at a much later age, such as age 85.
-The IRS has issued proposed rules 21 to address this conflict that would facilitate and perhaps encourage the use of DIAs, but they limit eligibility to DIAs that provide no benefits upon death.
-Although that is the most economically efficient type of DIA to provide lifetime income, since the proceeds from annuitants who die before income commences are used to fund part of the benefits for those who survive, potential lack of pre-income benefit could still discourage its use.
+The previous rules recognized immediate annuitization as a method of satisfying RMD requirements but did not accommodate other guaranteed-income approaches, such as deferred income annuities (DIAs) that provide a specified lifetime income beginning at a specified advanced age.
+Those requirements included the value of a DIA in tax-qualified assets and distribution beginning at age 70/2.
+The rules were was contrary to the purpose of a DIA, which might ideally be designed to begin providing income at a much later age, such as age 85.
+In July 2014, the IRS issued final rules facilitating the use of DIAs at more advanced ages.
+The new regulations also included a death benefit that allows the principal in the annuity to be returned to the retirement account if a beneficiary dies before the annuity-income commences.